MadhanSai68/Customer_Behaviour_Analysis/README.md

 This project is perfect for:

- Data Analyst aspirants who want to build a strong Portfolio Project for interviews and LinkedIn,
+1.Data Analyst aspirants who want to build a strong Portfolio Project for interviews and LinkedIn,

-Anyone learning Python, SQL, and Power BI,
+2.Anyone learning Python, SQL, and Power BI,

-Professionals preparing for interviews in Data Analytics, Data Science or Product Analytics roles,
+3.Professionals preparing for interviews in Data Analytics, Data Science or Product Analytics roles,